Bernina-Bahngesellschaft Fe 2/2 51: Livery

 While in service with the BB, the railcar was painted grey.
-After the Rhaetian Railway takeover, it was initially liveried in green and later relivered in brown.
+After the Rhaetian Railway takeover, it was initially liveried in green and later reliveried in brown.
 Since the early 1990s, it has carried a traffic orange livery.

 Current operations

 The railcar is currently used as a shunting locomotive – in the summer months mostly at Ospizio Bernina, and at other times in Poschiavo.